 Work in a unique historic park/ town setting.
 Interns exit with an entry level NPS experience that is valued as a paid NPS experience.
 Harpers Ferry National Historical Park is situated at the junction of three national trails (Chesapeake and Ohio Canal National Historical Park, Appalachian National Scenic Trail, and Potomac Heritage National Scenic Trail) and two great rivers - the Potomac and Shenandoah.
 Interns can explore Harpers Ferry National Historical Park experiencing its trails, rivers, forests, and streams.
 The interns can also explore the three national trails as part of their duties.

 This internship will be based under the Division of Interpretation, Education, & Partnerships at Harpers Ferry National Historical Park and the supervisor will be the park Media Specialist.
 The intern will have the unique opportunity to work with staff from all park branches on a variety of projects and activities.
-The National Park Service will celebrate its 100th birthday on August 25, 2016 and this internship will assist with park planning and execution of events and initiatives for the NPS Centennial.
-The intern will play a key role working closely with the park Media Team on media and exhibit planning for park and partner events to occur throughout the Summer and Fall of 2016.
+Harpers Ferry National Historical Park will celebrate its 75th birthday in June 2019 and this internship will assist with park planning and execution of year-long events and initiatives for the anniversary.
+The intern will play a key role working closely with the park Media Team on media and exhibit planning for park and partner events to occur throughout the Summer and Fall of 2019.

 - Assisting with layouts for park signs and small exhibits